Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Introduction

 In the last decade, the number of changing-look/changing-state AGNs discovered has seen a steady rise owing to large, repeating spectroscopic campaigns, such as the multiple data releases of the SDSS \citep{lamassa2015, Runnoe2016, macleod2016, ruan2016, Yang2018, graham2020, potts2021, Green_etal_2022}.
 Previous works have made significant efforts to classify the origin behind the `changing-look' phenomena \citep{lamassa2015, Stern_etal_2018, Noda_Done_2018, Sniegowska_etal_2020, Begelman_etal_2022}.
 Numerical simulations of quasar accretion disks in steady state can account for luminosity fluctuations of the order of one magnitude on multiyear timescales \citep{Jiang_etal_2019, Jiang_etal_2020}.
 Such significant variations are suggested to follow the viscous timescale that is predicted to be on the order of 100 to 1000 years \citep[][]{King_etal_2008, macleod2016, Jafari_2019}.
 An alternative explanation for abrupt luminosity changes may be found in different processes that operate on much shorter timescales, such as the thermal time of the inner accretion disk or its hot corona that is thought to be the source of the X-ray emission \citep[e.g.,][]{lamassa2015}. \citet{Noda_Done_2018} suggest that changing-look/changing-state AGNs can be placed in one of three groups, depending on which particular aspect of the process they exhibit: (1) a factor of two to four decrease in luminosity associated with disc evaporation/condensation; (2) large mass accretion rate change due to thermal front propagation; and (3) a variability amplitude of more than 10 indicative of both phenomena.
-But we still lack a clear picture of the overall behaviour of these systems.
-Assessing the physical processes associated with the various timescales of variability in these AGNs is vital to our understanding of how these accreting systems work.\\
+However, we still lack a clear picture of the overall behavior of these systems.
+Assessing the physical processes associated with the various timescales of variability in these AGNs is vital to our understanding of how these accreting systems work \citep[see][for a recent review]{claudio_benny}.
+Additionally, some fast QPO-type phenomena in galactic sources can be extended to timescales seen in AGNs \citep{Belloni_2010LNP...794...53B, deMarco_2022hxga.book...58D}.\\